danielgomz/resume/README.md

 # Hi,

-I'm looking for opportunities to broaden my knowledge, experience and expertise in molecular biology techniques, directed evolution and phage display alongside with a steady source of income to pursue my dream of uncovering the dark matter of the human genome.
+I'm looking for opportunities to broaden my knowledge, experience and expertise in molecular biology techniques, bioninformatics, directed evolution and phage display alongside with a steady source of income to pursue my dream of uncovering the dark matter of the human genome.

 Feel free to contact me via email sfdanielgomez@gmail.com

 # Experience

-## Author
+## Lab Associate Manufacturing

-PNAS, bioRxiv
+ThermoFisher Scientific

-2018 - Present
+July 2019 - Present

 ## Research Assistant